appsmithorg/appsmith-docs/website/docs/connect-data/reference/anthropic.md

 ### Vision

-The Vision command allows the model to take in images and answer questions about them.
+The Vision command allows the model to process images and respond to queries related to them.

 <ZoomImage